Haruaki Otsuki: NKB and KNOCKOUT

 Otsuki faced Akira Takemura at NKB Yamato Damashii Series VOL.2 on April 11, 2015.
 He won the fight by a first-round stoppage, as Damashii's corner threw in the towel at the 1:36 minute mark.
 Otsuki next faced Hideki Soga at NJKF WINNERS 2015 2nd on May 17, 2015.
 He won the fight by unanimous decision, with scores of 49–47, 50–46 and 49–47.

 Otsuki made his REBELS promotional debut against Yasuyuki at REBELS.38 on September 16, 2015.
 He lost the fight by a third-round technical knockout.
 Otsuki next faced Taison Maeguchi at NO KICK NO LIFE 2016 on March 12, 2016.
 Maeguchi won the fight by a third-round technical knockout.

 Otsuki faced Hideki Soga at NJKF Superkick on April 10, 2016.
 He won the fight by a third-round knockout.
 Six months later, at SIAM WARRIORS SUPERFIGHTS on October 22, 2016, Otsuki won the ISKA Muay Thai Intercontinental Super Lightweight title with a first-round knockout of Saen Kransi.
 Otsuki was next booked to face Starboy Kwaythong Gym at the inaugural KNOCK OUT event on December 5, 2016.
 He won the fight by a first-round knockout.

 Otsuki traded wins and losses over his next four fights.
 He first lost to Yuto Tsujide by a first-round knockout at HOOST CUP KINGS KYOTO 2 on March 5, 2017.
 Otsuki next beat Mitsuru Nakao by a first-round knockout at KNOCK OUT vol.5 on October 4, 2017.
 Two months later, at KNOCK OUT 2017 in Ryogoku on December 10, 2017, Otsuki suffered a third-round stoppage loss to Hikaru Machida.
 Otsuki rebounded from this loss with a second-round knockout of Yuma Yamaguchi at KNOCK OUT 2018 OSAKA 1st on May 3, 2018.
 Otsuki faced Yosuke Morii at KNOCK OUT SUMMER FES.2018 on August 19, 2018.
 Morii won the fight by a late second-round knockout.

 Otsuki faced the Shootboxing Japan lightweight champion Renta Nishioka at SHOOT BOXING S-cup 65 kg World TOURNAMENT 2018 on November 16, 2018.
 He lost the fight by unanimous decision, with scores of 28–27, 28–26 and 28–26.

 Otsuki was booked to face Reo Nomura at NKB Shutsujin Series vol.2 on April 13, 2019.
 He won the fight by unanimous decision, with scores of 30–28, 30–27 and 30–27.

 Return to Krush

 Otsuki faced Hitoshi Aketo at Krush 121 on January 23, 2021, in his promotional debut to Krush, following a two-year absence from competition.
 He won the fight by a third-round knockout, flooring Aketo with a right overhand.

 Otsuki faced Hisaki Higashimoto at Krush 143 on November 26, 2022.
 He lost the fight by split decision, after an extra fourth round was contested.

+Otsuki faced Katsuji at the July 9, 2023, NO KICK NO LIFE event.
+He lost the fight by a fifth-round knockout.